 Is there training needed for a dog to use a crate?

 Yes.
 Some dogs may find it easy to adapt to a crate while others may find it difficult.
 Therefore, it is best for the owner to make their dogs understand that a crate is their home.
 A place where nobody can touch them.

 The major problem that most owners find with their dogs and crates is that their dog breaks out of them.
 This problem almost always happen with a plastic crate.
 If this has ever happened to you, upgrade to a metal crate.

 Another serious problem that owners have with crates is that when a dog is unable to relax in their crates.
 Dogs that go berserk have the potential to injure themselves.
 We’ve seen dogs cut their mouths, noses, and hands because they are not able to relax in their crate.
 The solution to this is to crate train your dog by slowly introducing them to the crate.
 Start out but placing some treats in the crate and let the dog go in on their own accord.
 Do this slowly to the point where you can close the crate and have the dog stay in.
-Practice having the dog stay in for several hours.
+Continue practicing until you can have your dog stay in for several hours at a time.

-Remember that dog crates are very important and that is isn’t the only equipment and training they need.
-Dogs needs shelter, good food, proper socialization, obedience training, and competitive and regular health checkups!
+Remember that dog crates are very important and that it isn’t the only equipment and training they need.
+Dogs needs shelter, good quality food, proper socialization, obedience training, and regular health checkups by competent veterinarians!
 K9 Crates offer shelter and protection for both you and your pet.
 These crates also make traveling safer and more convenient for you and your dog!